 \section{Introduction}

-There are some alternative theories of gravity to General Relativity (GR) and the $F(T)$-type teleparallel theories of gravity are very promising \cite{Aldrovandi_Pereira2013,Bahamonde:2021gfp,Krssak:2018ywd}.
-In this theory, the geometry is characterized by the torsion which is a function of the coframe, ${\bf h}^a$, derivatives of the coframe, and a zero curvature and metric compatible spin-connection one-form $\omega^a_{~b}$.
-Hence in teleparallel gravity it is necessary to work with a frame basis instead of a metric tensor.
-In such theories the role of symmetry is no longer as clearly defined as in pseudo-Riemannian geometry, where symmetry is defined in terms of an isometry of the metric or Killing Vectors (KVs).
-The Riemannian geometry in GR is completely defined by the curvature of a Levi-Civita connection and calculated from the metric.
-But it is not the case for teleparallel $F(T)$-type gravity.
+The teleparallel $F(T)$-type theory of gravity is a promising alternative theory to General Relativity (GR) \cite{Aldrovandi_Pereira2013,Bahamonde:2021gfp,Krssak:2018ywd}.
+This is a theory where the geometry is described by the spacetime torsion, a function of the coframe ${\bf h}^a$ (and its derivatives) and the spin-connection $\omega^a_{~bc}$.
+The teleparallel gravity mainly works with a frame basis instead of a metric tensor.
+The role of symmetry is not as clear as in pseudo-Riemannian geometry, where symmetry is defined in terms of the Killing Vectors (KVs).
+The Riemannian geometry in GR is defined by the Levi-Civita curvature and full dependent on the metric.
+But it is very different for the case of teleparallel $F(T)$-type gravity.